-$^{^{28}}$ See the order made under section 355 which applies with modifications, in relation to Article 17 of PACE (NI) - S.R.
-2016 No. 33.
+28 See the order made under section 355 which applies with modifications, in relation to Article 17 of PACE (NI) - SR 2016 No 33.

-29 Section 352(1), (6).
+29 Section 352(1) and (6).

-- The second set of conditions is that there are reasonable grounds for believing that there is required material on the premises which falls within subsections (7A) or (7B) of section 35330 and there are reasonable grounds for believing that it is in the public interest for the material to be obtained, having regard to the likely benefit to the investigation, and: - it is not practicable to communicate with the person entitled to grant entry to the premises; - entry will not be granted without a warrant; or - the investigation might be seriously prejudiced unless immediate entry to the premises is secured.
+- The second set of conditions is that there are reasonable grounds for believing that there is required material on the premises which falls within section 353(7A) or (7B)30 and there are reasonable grounds for believing that it is in the public interest for the material to be obtained, having regard to the likely benefit to the investigation, and: - it is not practicable to communicate with the person entitled to grant entry to the premises; - entry will not be granted without a warrant; or - the investigation might be seriously prejudiced unless immediate entry to the premises is secured.